At BonneGueule, we answer all your questions.

 1. Simple and effective

-Here is an easy outfit to reproduce:
+Here's an easy outfit to recreate:

 - A white oxford shirt with a button-down collar , which is neither too formal nor too casual

-2. We move up a notch
+2. We go up a notch

 - The blue sweater has a funnel neck and a nicely textured material.
 It's a little more than just a plain navy sweater

-3. Shades
+3. Camaïeu

 So I chose here:

-which is not cotton but cold wool. - Sneakers, reproduction of German Army Trainers , in a very beautiful shade of sand
+- Sneakers, reproduction of German Army Trainers , in a very beautiful shade of sand

 4. Clothing is made for fun